-Website builders are software used to create websites a lot easier for the non-tech.
-Such software becomes a free website builder if the provider allows you to create a website using their automated system for free.
+Website builders are software used to create websites a lot easier for non-tech.
+Such software becomes a free website builder if the provider allows you to make your website using their automated system for free.
 A Domain name, Website hosting and Content Management system (e.g. WordPress) are buzzwords for website creation.

 When you think of how web developers bind these elements to make a website, the process is intimidating, precisely when you have no coding or programming knowledge.

 By following instructions, you can click, fill out web forms, drag and drop elements and have a functional website in minutes without coding or programming skills.
 As for designing, For instance, setting up and designing a WordPress website is as simple as figuring out your mobile phone settings.

 Not everyone finds the experience debatable; hence Settings and designs can also get complicated.
 Sometimes you end up needing someone to walk you through the process.
 A training platform usually becomes relevant (which could mean additional costs if the walkthrough is a paid service.)